Appearance

 Layer 2: Execution Safety

 Even after a signal is validated, the actual trade execution is wrapped in multiple fault-tolerance mechanisms.
 An automatic safety pause halts trading if too many errors occur.
 A speed control prevents overloading the broker.
-A smart retry system with 7 distinct profiles handles temporary failures gracefully.
+Smart retries tuned to each operation handle temporary failures gracefully.
 And hard volume caps ensure that no single trade can risk more than your configured limits, regardless of what the signal says.

 Read the full Execution Safety reference -->